pingidentity/terraform-provider-pingone/docs/resources/risk_policy.md

 ### Optional

 - `default_result` (Attributes) A single nested object that specifies the default result value for the risk policy. (see [below for nested schema](#nestedatt--default_result))
+- `evaluated_predictors` (Set of String) A set of IDs for the predictors to evaluate in this policy set.
+If omitted, if this property is null, all of the licensed predictors are used.
 - `policy_scores` (Attributes) An object that describes settings for a risk policy calculated by aggregating score values, with a final result being the sum of score values from each of the configured predictors.
 At least one of the following must be defined: `policy_weights`, `policy_scores`. (see [below for nested schema](#nestedatt--policy_scores))
 - `policy_weights` (Attributes) An object that describes settings for a risk policy using a weighted average calculation, with a final result being a risk score between `0` and `10`.
 At least one of the following must be defined: `policy_weights`, `policy_scores`. (see [below for nested schema](#nestedatt--policy_weights))

 ### Read-Only

 - `default` (Boolean) A boolean that indicates whether this risk policy set is the environment's default risk policy set.
 This is used whenever an explicit policy set ID is not specified in a risk evaluation request.
-- `evaluated_predictors` (Set of String) A set of IDs for the predictors to evaluate in this policy set.
-If omitted, if this property is null, all of the licensed predictors are used.
 - `id` (String) The ID of this resource.

 <a id="nestedatt--default_result"></a>
 ### Nested Schema for `default_result`

-Optional:
+Required:

 - `level` (String) The default result level.
 Options are `LOW`.